 We operate through three reportable segments: United States ("U.S."), Canada and International.
-The segment data included in our Management's Discussion and Analysis ("MD&A") are presented on a basis consistent with our internal management reporting.
+The segment data included in our Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") are presented on a basis consistent with our internal management reporting.
 Segment information appearing in Note 15 "Business Segments" of the Notes to Financial Statements (Part IV, Item 15 of this Form 10-K) is also presented on this basis.

-The following table sets forth the contribution to our total revenues of our three reporting segments (in millions):
+The following table sets forth the contribution to our total revenues by our three reporting segments (in millions):